Getting your Trinity Audio player ready...

 History of Essential Oils

-Aromatherapy is the use of essential oils distilled from plants whose aromas can be inhaled, its oil absorbed through the skin.
+Aromatherapy is the use of essential oils distilled from plants whose aromas can be inhaled, and their oils absorbed through the skin.
 However, all essential oils are not equal.
-And for the purpose of this article, I am not referring to therapeutic grade essential oils.
+And for the purpose of this article, I am not referring to therapeutic-grade essential oils.

 Essential Oils as Travel Souvenirs